camac/dora/Readme.md

 ### Reporting Bugs

 Please report bugs through [Dora's OpenNTF project page](http://www.openntf.org/internal/home.nsf/project.xsp?action=openDocument&name=Dora) 'Defects' page.
+As usual, the more info the better.

 ### Feature Requests

 Feature requests can be made through [Dora's OpenNTF project page](http://www.openntf.org/internal/home.nsf/project.xsp?action=openDocument&name=Dora) 'Feature Requests' page.Please feel free to fork this project and have a go at any new features yourself!

 ## Testing

+To test the DXL Metadata filters are working
+#TODO Finish this

 ### Testing an XSL Transformation Stylesheet